-Ayakashi Yokochou was released on December 2017, for Comiket 93.
-I wasn’t really happy about it ever since the album website was published.
-I think this release was a victim of overhype, for me.
+Ayakashi Yokochou was released in December 2017, for Comiket 93.
+I wasn’t really happy about it ever since the album’s web page was published.
+I think this release was a victim of overhype for me.
 Comp talked about the upcoming album having “the most variation” and Ranko was really excited on Twitter.
 I never saw her that happy for an album ever since Kyou ga Saigo no Ichinichi, in Spring 2016.
-And Ichinichi is on my top 5 albums!
+And Ichinichi is in my top 5 albums!
 Buuuut an album that sounded like it tried too much to be a new Shoujo Rengoku, with two remake tracks, more Cirno pandering and some arranges of themes already made in the past that sounded too similar to the previous ones (but those were just a bad impression from the XFD) wasn’t exactly the thing I was expecting from “the next masterpiece”.
 This is why I wasn’t a big fan of it at the beginning.

 It’s just one of the perfect live tracks that you need to experience at least once (boyfriend confirms).
 It’s also a refreshing take on Aun’s theme, not too overly faithful to it, and it’s one of the few arranges that is not a cute wan wan moe thing.
 But I admit one thing: I used to think the pan pan parts were kinda irritating and didn’t make me enjoy the song as much as I wanted.